Yanhua-Zhang/MultiTrans/README.md

 - resnet18:[link](https://drive.google.com/file/d/1LCybGjJ_d-nALvciBBkZil_XfO-7ptAE/view?usp=sharing)

 ### 2. Prepare data

+Download the preprocessed data and put it into the dictionary "preprocessed_data".

 - Download the Synapse dataset from [official website](https://www.synapse.org/#!Synapse:syn3193805/wiki/217789).
 Convert them to numpy format, clip within [-125, 275], normalize each 3D volume to [0, 1], and extract 2D slices from 3D volume for training while keeping the testing 3D volume in h5 format.